StjepanBM1/aquaOS/README.md

 aquaOS is currently in it's early developmnet it dosen't have a proper GUI, but it will in future!

-# Plans for aquaOS
-November-December 2021 = Making basic stuff, maybe adding GUI

-[ ] Late December-Early January = Adding stuf like clock, calendar, calculator and other basic stuff like text editor and a basic web browser
+- [ ] Late December-Early January = Adding stuf like clock, calendar, calculator and other basic stuff like text editor and a basic web browser

-[ ] January-February 2022 = finishing GUI, improving optimization on lower end devices
+- [ ] January-February 2022 = finishing GUI, improving optimization on lower end devices

-[ ] March-April 2022 = Finishing touches
+- [ ] March-April 2022 = Finishing touches

-[ ] April-Rest of the year = bux fixes and adding more language support (for example polish,french, etc.)
+- [ ] April-Rest of the year = bux fixes and adding more language support (for example polish,french, etc.)

 # System Requirements (as of ver.
 0.5)
 RAM = 40 Mb